gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 persistence and is used for certain types of application.

 Let's choose the ElastiCache service in the Database section from our AWS console.
-Now lets create a cache subnet group which will be very similar to the RDS subnet group.
+Now let's create a cache subnet group which will be very similar to the RDS subnet group.
 Make sure to select our VPC and its private subnets.